St Lawrence College, Ramsgate: History

 The college was founded in 1879 as South Eastern College (colours: gold and black).
 The name was changed in September 1906 because of its location in the St Lawrence area of Ramsgate.
 New colours were also given: maroon and white.
 The school rapidly outgrew the single house, leading to the main building of the present day college by 1884.
 The chapel was completed in 1927.
 During the world wars, the school was evacuated to Chester (1915) and Courteenhall in Northamptonshire (1940), seat of Sir Herewood Wake, because of its position on the South-East coast.
 Later in the school's existence, girls were admitted, and the current mix of sexes is now roughly equal.

 There were initially four houses: Light Red, Dark Red, Light Blue and Dark Blue; these later became Grange, Tower, Manor and Lodge.
 During World War II a fifth house was added called Courtenay when a nearby school having failed to maintain numbers was incorporated into the school.
 Newlands was later added for day scholars and Deacon followed as the Junior end of this house.

 In 1930, Richard Maunsell designed for the Southern Railway a fleet of 40 "Schools Class" locomotives one of which was named St Lawrence.
 These locos were compact but particularly powerful, weighing over 100 tons with tender.
 As late as 1958 the St Lawrence Loco (BR 30934) was attached to the School Train departing from Ramsgate.
 Parts of the tender still exist on the Bluebell Railway.

 Senior and middle school

 The Senior School is divided into five separate houses.
 The oldest, Tower and Lodge, the two boys' boarding houses, were created in 1889.
-Newlands is the boys' day house, while Laing is the girls' day house.
+Newlands and Deacon are the boys' day house, while Clifford and Laing is the girls' day house.
 Boarding girls are part of Bellerby.
 All houses are located in the main school building except Bellerby, who have their own building which is situated in the site of the previous Taylor Hall.

 Cameron and Courtenay are mixed boarding and day sub-houses, respectively, for the Middle School (Kirby).
 They accommodate students from age 11 to 13.
 They are housed in the modern Kirby House Building, which opened in January 2007 by the Archbishop of Canterbury, Rowan Williams.
 In January 2013, Mark Aitken retired his post of Headmaster and was succeeded by Antony Spencer.